Islam in Singapore: Spread of Islam

 These institutions are under the purview of the Ministry of Community Development, Youth and Sports (MCYS).
 The minister responsible for these institutions, however, is the Minister-in-charge of Muslim Affairs.

+Demographics

+According to the 2020 census, 15.6% of the resident population declared themselves Muslims.
+Most mosques in Singapore cater to Sunni Muslims due to the vast majority of Singaporean Muslims adhering to the Sunni Shafi'i or Hanafi school of thought, although there are mosques that cater to the needs of the Shia community as well.
+Singapore also contains the oldest Muslim women's organisation in the world: Young Women Muslim Association of Singapore.

+Whilst a majority of Muslims in Singapore are traditionally ethnic Malays, there is also a significantly growing number of Muslims from other ethnic groups.
+There is a sizeable number of Muslims amongst ethnic Indians that include Tamil Muslims and ethnic Pakistanis in Singapore as well.
+For this reason, a number of mosques (mostly Tamil-speaking) specifically cater to the needs of the Indian Muslim community.
+Additionally, under the direction of the Islamic Religious Council of Singapore (MUIS), English is increasingly being used as the language of administration, religious instruction and sermons for Friday prayers in mosques across Singapore to cater to Muslims who may not necessarily be Malay-speaking.

+Below is the ethnic breakdown of Muslims according to the 2020 Singapore Census of Population as follows:

 Key Muslim institutions

-Majlis Ugama Islam Singapura (MUIS)
+Majlis Ugama Islam Singapura

-The Majlis Ugama Islam Singapura, also known as the Islamic Religious Council of Singapore, looks after and takes care of the administration and interests of Singapore's Muslim community.
+The Majlis Ugama Islam Singapura (MUIS), also known as the Islamic Religious Council of Singapore, looks after and takes care of the administration and interests of Singapore's Muslim community.

 The Majlis is headed by a Council, which comprises the President of MUIS, the Mufti of Singapore and other persons recommended by the Minister-in-Charge of Muslim Affairs.
 The council is appointed by the President of Singapore.

 Since 2009, the council has been headquartered in the Singapore Islamic Hub, located along Braddell Road.

 Shariah Court

 In 1880, the British colonial authorities introduced the Mahomedan Marriage Ordinance which officially recognised the status of Muslim personal law in Singapore.

 In 1958, pursuant to the 1957 Muslim Ordinance, a Syariah Court with jurisdiction to hear and determine disputes pertaining to Muslim marriages and divorce cases was established.

 The Court replaced a set of government-licensed but otherwise unsupervised Kadi (Muslim judges) who had previously decided on questions of divorce and inheritance, following either the traditions of particular ethnic groups or their own interpretations of Muslim law.

 Today, the Syariah Court continues to exist as a court of competent jurisdiction with power and jurisdiction to hear and determine disputes defined by AMLA.